berangerthomas/StellaScript/README.md

 The choice of transcription engine is critical for balancing speed and accuracy.

--   **`faster-whisper`**: A reimplementation of Whisper using CTranslate2, offering significant performance gains (3-5x faster on GPU) through quantization and optimized computation.
+-   **`faster-whisper`**: a reimplementation of Whisper using CTranslate2, offering significant performance gains (3-5x faster on GPU) through quantization and optimized computation.
 It excels on long, clear audio segments.
--   **`transformers`**: The official Hugging Face implementation.
+-   **`transformers`**: the official Hugging Face implementation.
 While slower, it exhibits greater stability on short, ambiguous, or noisy audio segments, reducing the risk of repetitive hallucinations.

 The default **`auto`** engine (`--transcription-engine auto`) leverages the strengths of both.
 It processes audio segments shorter than a configurable duration (`--auto-engine-threshold`) with `transformers` and longer segments with `faster-whisper`.
 This hybrid approach provides a robust balance suitable for most use cases.